Media, social media, and politics

 “How Pro-Government “Trolls” Influence Online Conversations in Russia” [Paper available upon request]

-Recently, it has come to light that some authoritarian governments have been employing paid commentators (“trolls”) to interfere with online political conversations in order to express pro-government views and to challenge the narrative of political opposition.
-In this study, I explore the behavior and the impact of several hundred “trolls” — paid supporters of the Vladimir Putin’s regime in Russia who were allegedly employed in late 2014 and early 2015 to leave pro-government comments on the popular social media platform LiveJournal.
-First, I classify goals for the employment of trolls by the government, the strategies used by trolls to achieve these goals, and the observable implications of these strategies.
-Second, I compare the behavior of trolls to the behavior of the representative sample of LiveJournal users, as well as the behavior of those users who participated in conversations manipulated by the trolls.
-Third, using probabilistic topic modeling, I develop a method to estimate the causal effect of the trolls’ intervention in online discussions under a set of assumptions.
-I find that the trolls are more successful in diverting the discussions from politically charged topics, than in promoting a pro-government agenda.
-I also find that trolls are successful in diverting discussions from purely political topics but have no effect if users discuss problems of the national economy.
-The individuals who discuss poor economic growth, unemployment, and/or price inflation seem not to be responsive to troll interventions.
+In this paper, I explore the behavior and impact of several hundred “trolls” — paid supporters of Vladimir Putin’s regime in Russia who were allegedly employed in late 2014 and early 2015 to leave pro-government comments on the popular social media platform LiveJournal.
+First, I devise a classification method of the possible objectives that would motivate governments to employ Internet trolls, the strategies trolls use to achieve these objectives, and these strategies’ observable implications.
+Second, combining text analysis with modern approaches in causal inference, I develop a method to measure the natural evolution of online discussions so as to estimate the causal effect of troll interventions.
+Using a modified regression discontinuity approach and a set of partially testable assumptions about the timing of such interventions, I discover that Russian troll activity was more successful in diverting online discussions away from politically charged topics than in promoting a pro-government agenda.
+Moreover, while trolls succeeded in diverting discussions away from purely political topics, their interference apparently had no effect when the topic under discussion was the national economy.
+Those social media users who were discussing poor economic growth, unemployment, or price inflation seemed not to be responsive to troll interventions.

-There is a wide-spread belief that autocratic governments are better off limiting media freedom to prevent mass protests and riots that could threaten the regime’s survival.
-I argue that under certain conditions, some media freedom can help autocrats to forestall anti-regime collective action.
-This can happen if media are allowed to report observable events truthfully, but cannot conduct independent journalistic investigations.
-For instance, rReports on the number of people who attend pro-government rallies are more credible if produced by independent media outlets than by state propagandists.
+There is a wide-spread belief that non-democratic governments are better off limiting media freedom, since it enables them to prevent mass protests and riots that could threaten the regime’s survival.
+In this paper, I argue that, under certain conditions, some degree of media freedom can help non-democratic leaders forestall anti-regime collective action by allowing media to report observable events truthfully, but not conduct independent journalistic investigations.
+For instance, reports on the number of people who attend pro-government rallies are more credible if produced by independent media outlets than by state propagandists.
 Thus, a signal of the regime’s popularity from the former can discourage dissidents and suppress the protest.
-In order to test whether media freedom can help autocrat to credibly signal his popularity I exploit the fact that broadcasts of the opposition radio station Echo of Moscow are available in certain Russian cities but not in others.
+In order to test whether media freedom can allow autocrats to credibly signal their popularity, I exploit the fact that broadcasts of the opposition radio station Echo of Moscow were available in certain Russian cities but not in others.
 Importantly, local availability of Echo of Moscow in a given city was determined by socio-economic and geographic rather than political conditions.
 Data from recent opposition protests in Russia suggest that the occurrence of a massive pro-government rally in Moscow discouraged potential protesters significantly more in cities exposed to Echo of Moscow than in other cities.

 Following the wave of color revolutions in the postcommunist states, the Putin regime notoriously orchestrated progovernment rallies to intimidate opposition forces and demonstrate the regime’s capacity to mobilize support.
 While these efforts were effective in the face of limited opposition protest, they did not deter the broader electoral challenges to United Russia (UR) in December 2011 and subsequent antiregime protests throughout the winter.
 Scenes of competing street actions became a battleground in which the pro- and anti-Putin activists contested the political narratives that defined both the president and his supporters.
 Our analysis highlights the state’s use of symbolic politics—the presentation of a distinct view of politics based on communication rooted in national symbols — as a tool to build support in electoral authoritarian regimes.
 We develop an analytic narrative that tracks the changes in the use of political symbols in Kremlin rallies between December 2011 and March 2012.
 We use original survey data of rally participants in Moscow to gauge the degree to which participants’ opinions reflected the messages broadcast in the rallies.

-How ICT technology changes the structure and dynamics of protests across the globe
+How ICT technology changes the architecture and dynamics of social movements

 “Stability of Revolutionary Governments In The Face Of Mass Protest” (with Dmitry Dagaev and Natalia Lamberova)